Discover Our Shared Heritage Travel Itinerary

 Civil War Era National Cemeteries: Honoring Those Who Served

-The eight-acre Poplar Grove National Cemetery is the final resting place for 6,188 Union soldiers.
+The eight-acre Poplar Grove National Cemetery is the final resting place for 6,181 Union soldiers, Native American Civil War soldiers, and one British solder from WWI.
 The majority of the soldiers buried in the cemetery died in one of the last engagements of the Civil War, when Union troops moved to isolate the Virginia town of Petersburg from the Confederate capital of Richmond.
 The Federal Government established the national cemetery in 1866.
+The last burials were of three unknonw Union solders on Memorial Day in 2003.
 Today, the cemetery is one of four components of the Petersburg National Battlefield, a National Park Service unit preserving the battlefield and its landmarks.
 The battlefield’s visitor centers feature exhibits, films, and tours to illustrate how the Union actions against Petersburg led to the surrender of General Robert E. Lee and the end of the Civil War.
 Poplar Grove National Cemetery is one of 14 national cemeteries managed by the National Park Service.

 After unsuccessful attempts to directly assault and capture the Confederate capital of Richmond, Union General Ulysses S. Grant devised a new strategy to choke the city slowly.
 The new target became the town of Petersburg, 25 miles south of Richmond and an important supply center for the capital.
 After a series of fruitless attacks on Petersburg in mid-June of 1864, Grant adopted a strategy to surround Petersburg slowly and methodically and cut the rail and road supply lines feeding Richmond.
 For ten months, Union soldiers, set in trenches around the town, fought Confederate forces holding Petersburg.
 Sniper fire, light artillery engagements, and mortar shelling filled the days as Grant’s men gradually wore down the thinly stretched Confederate defense.